memo/iSteveJobs/readme.txt

 /*************

- speed project by Memo Akten. http://www.memo.tv build against openFrameworks pre-007, stable master as of 15/07/2011 - https://github.com/openframeworks/openFrameworks or run app in BIN folder (you also need the DATA folder)
+ Replaces all faces in live video feed from webcam, with Steve Jobs.

- Replaces all faces with Steve Jobs
+ (Done in less than 1 hour with openFrameworks pre-007)

  INSTALL ON APPLE STORES AS YOU SEE FIT.
 IT'S PERFECTLY LEGAL (don't quote me on that)